How to propose and run a module through IATL

 IATL is able to offer a home for interdisciplinary modules that range across faculties, and welcomes proposals.
 The kind of interdisciplinary work we seek to promote has the potential to provide our students with the essential skills, and insights, that will equip them to face a world in which the problems they face will be increasingly complex and multi-faceted.

 We welcome proposals from all University departments and from any individual from postgraduate tutor to professor.
 Module proposals will be considered by an IATL committee and, if approved, will be administered by us.
-These modules are designed, above all, to be cross-faculty, so any proposal should reflect the potential of the module to attract students from the Faculties of Arts, Science, Social Sciences and possibly Medicine.
+These modules are designed, above all, to be cross-faculty, so any proposal should reflect the potential of the module to attract students from the Faculties of Arts, Science and Social Sciences.